Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Things to look for when buying a car seat

-The safest way for children to travel in cars is in a child car seat that is suitable for their weight and size, and is correctly fitted in the car.
+The safest way for children to travel in cars is in a new child car seat that is suitable for their weight and height, and is correctly fitted in the car.

 The law says that children must use a child car seat until they’re 12 years old or 135cm tall, whichever comes first.